BrightspaceUI/actions/vdiff/README.md

 ## Writing Visual Diff Tests

-For more info on setting up and writing vdiff tests, you can checkout the [testing repo's README](https://github.com/BrightspaceUI/testing#vdiff-testing).
+For more info on setting up and writing vdiff tests, refer to the [@brightspace-ui/testing repo documentation](https://github.com/BrightspaceUI/testing#vdiff-testing).

 ## Using with `package-lock.json`